luthair/draw-steel-bar-brawl/README.md

 #### Visibility

 To hide bars in certain circumstances, use the visibility settings.
-Bars can always be displayed for just the owner or everyone.
-They can also be displayed only when the token is hovered (again for the owner or everyone).
-Alternatively, you can only show them when the token is controlled (meaning that it is selected by the owner).
+The configuration allows separate settings for the owner of the token and everyone else.
+It is possible to always display a bar, never display it, display it only when the token is hovered or display it only when the token is selected (only available for the owner).

 #### Position & Order